jorgebucaran/fisher/README.md

 Fisher leverages the fish [event system](https://fishshell.com/docs/current/cmds/emit.html) to notify plugins when they are being installed, updated, or removed.

-> `--on-event` functions must be loaded when their event is emitted.
+> `--on-event` functions must be already loaded when their event is emitted.
 So put event handlers in your `conf.d` directory.

 ```fish
 # Defined in conf.d/foobar.fish